 (852) 2948 6812

-- demonstrate academic competence in disciplinary knowledge of humanities and science of human movement appropriate for teaching of PE in primary and secondary schools in Hong Kong;
+- demonstrate academic competence in disciplinary knowledge of humanities and science of human movement appropriate for teaching of PE in Hong Kong secondary and primary schools;

-- apply theories into practice innovatively to serve as professional PE teachers facilitating pupils' informed and active learning in primary and secondary schools in Hong Kong;
+- apply theories into practice innovatively to serve as professional PE teachers facilitating pupils' informed and active learning in Hong Kong secondary and primary schools;

 - value and understand critical sports-related values and attitudes;

-- demonstrate critical understanding of curricular and pedagogical knowledge and skills appropriate for teaching of PE in primary and secondary schools in Hong Kong;
+- demonstrate critical understanding of curricular and pedagogical knowledge and skills appropriate for teaching of PE in Hong Kong secondary and primary schools;

 - master and value a variety of physical activities as well as participate regularly in contributing to healthy and active lifestyles;